 Lessee hereby agrees that Lessee shall indemnify Lessor from and against any and all costs, losses, expenses and liability (including reasonable attorney's fees and cost of suit through all appellate levels and post-judgment proceedings) arising or resulting from Lessee's contesting Governmental Regulations pursuant to Section 4.3(b).

 Lessor shall not be required to join in any action or proceeding referred to in this Section 4.3 unless the provisions of any law, rule or regulation at the time in effect require that such action or proceeding be brought by and/or in the name of Lessor.
 If so required, Lessor shall join and cooperate in such proceedings or permit them to be brought by Lessee in Lessor's name, in which case Lessee shall pay all reasonable costs and expenses (including, without limitation, attorneys' fees and disbursements) incurred by Lessor in connection therewith.
-Notwithstanding the foregoing, Lessor's joinder and cooperation shall be limited to actions necessary to enable Lessee to satisfy technical requirements of any such action or proceeding and in no event shall Lessor be required to join in any such action or proceeding in any substantive capacity.

 If during the last ten (10) years of the Lease Term or at any time during the Lease Renewal Term, if applicable, any Governmental Regulations shall require Lessee to make any addition or alteration to the Lessee Improvements or the Owners' Lands which shall cost more than One Million and No/100 Dollars ($1,000,000), Lessee may elect to cancel this Lease by giving written notice to Lessor within thirty (30) days after the obligation to make such addition or alteration shall become effective.
-Upon Lessee's giving written notice of its election to cancel this Lease, said Lease shall terminate upon Lessee's fulfillment of the obligations set forth in Section 5.3 hereof, whereupon this Lease shall be null and void and of no further force and effect and neither party shall have any further obligation or liability to the other under this Lease except to the extent specifically provided otherwise in this Lease.
+Upon Lessee's giving written notice of its election to cancel this Lease, said Lease shall terminate upon Lessee's fulfillment of the obligations set forth in Section 5.3 hereof, whereupon this Lease shall be canceled and of no further force and effect and neither party shall have any further obligation or liability to the other under this Lease except to the extent specifically provided otherwise in this Lease.

 Liens Arising Through Lessee.
 Subject to Section 11.2, Lessee has no authority, express or implied, to create or place any lien or encumbrance of any kind or nature whatsoever upon, or in any manner to bind the interest of Lessor and Grantor in Owners' Lands.
-In the event any lien shall be filed against Lessor's or Grantor's interest in Owners' Lands based upon any action or inaction of Lessee or as a result of the existence of the Lease, Lessee shall within twenty (20) days take such action by bonding, deposit or payment as will remove or satisfy the lien; provided, however, that Lessee may contest the validity or amount of any such lien once said lien has been removed or satisfied.
+In the event any lien shall be filed against Lessor's or Grantor's interest in Owners' Lands based upon any action or inaction of Lessee or as a result of the existence of the Lease, Lessee shall within twenty (20) days take such action by bonding, deposit or payment as will remove or satisfy the lien; provided, however, that Lessee may contest the validity or amount of any such lien, and pending the determination of such contest, postpone the removal or satisfaction thereof, except that Lessee shall not postpone such removal or satisfaction so long as to permit or cause any loss of title to all or any part of the Lessor’s interest in Owner’s Lands.

 Liens Arising Through Lessor .
-In the event any lien shall be filed against the Lessee Improvements based upon any action or inaction ofLessor, Lessor shall within twenty (20) days take such action by bonding, deposit or payment as will remove or satisfy the lien; provided, however, that with respect to a lien affecting the Lessee Improvements, Lessor may contest the validity or amount of any such lien, and pending the determination of such contest, postpone the removal or satisfaction thereof, except that Lessor shall not postpone such removal or satisfaction so long as to permit or cause any loss of title to all or any part of the Lessee Improvements.
+In the event any lien shall be filed against the Lessee Improvements based upon any action or inaction of Lessor or Grantor, Lessor or Grantor shall within twenty (20) days take such action by bonding, deposit or payment as will remove or satisfy the lien; provided, however, that with respect to a lien affecting the Lessee Improvements, Lessor and Grantor may contest the validity or amount of any such lien, and pending the determination of such contest, postpone the removal or satisfaction thereof, except that Lessor and Grantor shall not postpone such removal or satisfaction so long as to permit or cause any loss of title to all or any part of the Lessee Improvements.